aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/aspose-email-java-advanced-filtering-guide/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Master Advanced Email Filtering Techniques Using Aspose.Email for Java
+# Filter emails by subject with Aspose.Email for Java

 ## Introduction

 Managing a cluttered inbox is challenging in today's digital world.
-Whether you're sifting through hundreds of emails daily or aiming to optimize your email management process, advanced filtering solutions are crucial.
+Whether you're sifting through hundreds of emails daily or aiming to optimize your email management process, advanced filtering solutions are crucial. **In this tutorial, you'll learn how to filter emails by subject**, as well as other powerful criteria such as date, sender, and domain, using Aspose.Email for Java.
 With Aspose.Email for Java, developers can efficiently filter and manage emails with ease.
 This guide will walk you through implementing various email filtering features using Aspose.Email for Java.

 **What You'll Learn:**
 - Setting up Aspose.Email for Java